lucasferreira/postcss-anywhere-import/README.md

 ## CONTRIBUTING

-* ⇄ Pull requests and ★ Stars are always welcome.
 * For bugs and feature requests, please create an issue.
 * Pull requests must be accompanied by passing automated tests (`$ npm test`).